Join Us

 - Experience with data visualization and Jupyter notebooks

-MCP Tools - Talk to Data
+MCP Integration — Talk to Data

 - Prompt Engineering: Creating effective prompts for data interaction tasks